Updated: Jul 28, 2020

 To begin answering that question, first look at the types of student loans available.

-The first type of loan you should consider is federal student loans.
+The first types of loans you should consider is federal student loans.
 You must complete the Free Application for Federal Student Aid (FAFSA®) to determine eligibility.
 If you are eligible, federal loans will be included in the award letters from the schools you've been accepted to.

 Direct Subsidized Loans are available to undergraduate students who demonstrate financial need.
 The benefit of a Direct Subsidized Loan is that the U.S. Department of Education pays the interest on your loan while you are in school at least half-time, for the first six months after you leave school and during any period of deferment.